Universal motor: Torque–speed characteristics

 One useful property of having the field windings in series with the armature winding is that as the speed increases the counter EMF naturally reduces the voltage across, and current through the field windings, giving field weakening at high speeds.
 This means that the motor has no theoretical maximum speed for any particular applied voltage.
 Universal motors can be and are generally run at high speeds, 4000–16000 RPM, and can go over 20,000 RPM.
-By way of contrast, AC synchronous and squirrel cage induction motors cannot turn a shaft faster than allowed by the power line frequency.
+By way of contrast, AC synchronous and squirrel-cage induction motors cannot turn a shaft faster than allowed by the power line frequency.
 In countries with 60 Hz AC supply, this speed is limited to 3600 RPM.

 Motor damage may occur from over-speeding (running at a rotational speed in excess of design limits) if the unit is operated with no significant mechanical load.
 On larger motors, sudden loss of load is to be avoided, and the possibility of such an occurrence is incorporated into the motor's protection and control schemes.
 In some smaller applications, a fan blade attached to the shaft often acts as an artificial load to limit the motor speed to a safe level, as well as a means to circulate cooling airflow over the armature and field windings.
 If there were no mechanical limits placed on a universal motor it could theoretically speed out of control in the same way any series-wound DC motor can.

 An advantage of the universal motor is that AC supplies may be used on motors which have some characteristics more common in DC motors, specifically high starting torque and very compact design if high running speeds are used.

 Disadvantages

 A negative aspect is the maintenance and short life problems caused by the commutator, as well as electromagnetic interference (EMI) issues due to any sparking.
 Because of the relatively high maintenance commutator brushes, universal motors are best-suited for devices such as food mixers and power tools which are used only intermittently, and often have high starting-torque demands.

 Another negative aspect is that these motors may only be used where mostly-clean air is present at all times.
-Due to the dramatically increased risk of overheating, totally-enclosed fan cooled universal motors would be impractical, though some have been made.
+Due to the dramatically increased risk of overheating, totally-enclosed fan-cooled universal motors would be impractical, though some have been made.
 Such a motor would need a large fan to circulate enough air, decreasing efficiency since the motor must use more energy to cool itself.
 The impracticality comes from the resulting size, weight, and thermal management issues which open motors have none of.

+Universal motors are also very noisy compared to other types of AC and DC motors.